Retropak Specification

 CHD for Disc Images

 CHD (Compressed Hunks of Data) is highly recommended for optical media.
 It provides lossless compression with 40-60% size reduction and is widely supported by modern emulators like RetroArch.
+CHD files can be stored with DEFLATE compression in the ZIP since they're already compressed internally.

 - Do not use

-.zipor.7zfor individual ROMs inside the archive—double compression wastes space and slows loading. - Keep multi-file disc images together (e.g.,
+.zipor.7zfor individual ROMs inside the archive - double compression wastes space and slows loading. - Keep multi-file disc images together (e.g.,

 Image Files